 No one wishes to see his execution.
 Few like to witness his end.
 Every right-hearted man would fain see justice reconciled with mercy to him here, if possible, and gladly finds the least ground for hope in sovereign mercy for him hereafter.
 But we are made the sad submissive ministers of a certain measure of justice here, with a fatal penalty upon ourselves if we neglect it.
 There are high reasons for this, but highest of all is the necessity of keeping the soul of society alive to the sense of justice, without which disorganization is sure.

-To those dead, to those glorious dead, who died to vindicate the innocent, I stand in humble gratitude and with proud sorrow.
+To those dead, to those glorious dead, who died to vindicate the innocent, I stand in humble gratitude and with proud and profound sorrow.
 You are known to God, and never to be forgotten by the rest of us.